 A writer’s work is never done

 New authors sometimes expect that they will finish their book, send it off to an agent and publisher, then relax while awaiting well-deserved glory.
-Seasoned career authors know this could not be further from the truth.
+Seasoned career authors know better.

 Polishing and sending that draft is but the start of a long journey.
-Aside from publicity and promotion demands down this road, industry folks may still want you to cut, add on, revise or change editorial direction—perhaps even before taking on your project.
+Aside from publicity and promotion demands down this road, industry folks may still want you to cut, add on, revise or change editorial direction—perhaps even before writing up a contract.

-Managing word count before submitting your work will speed up the lengthy publication process.
+Managing word count before submitting your work will speed up an already lengthy publication process.

-For one reason or another, an agent and editor might feel this book length isn’t ideal for a particular project.
+An agent and editor may really like your book but feel its 90,000-word is not ideal for one reason or another—for example, the length of popular competitive titles.
+Stay calm.
 In such cases, depending on what’s desired, it might not be too difficult for a writer to pivot up to 100,000 words, or down to 80,000.